AI MVP

 Where it helps

-Keeps AI output from becoming an unsupported decision surface.
+Keeps AI output from becoming an unsupported decision surface and gives users a way to recover from weak answers.

 Where it helps